Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Variational Autoencoders

 \subsubsection{Autoregressive Decoders}

-To introduce dependencies between the output variables, a number of works have suggested using powerful autoregressive networks \cite{gulrajani2016pixelvae}.
-While these approaches allow complex distributions to be learned, they increase the runtime and can suffer from posterior collapse since powerful autoregressive models are capable of modelling the data distribution independent of any conditioning \cite{bowman2016generating}.
+To introduce dependencies between the output variables, numerous works have used powerful autoregressive networks \cite{gulrajani2016pixelvae}.
+While these approaches allow complex distributions to be learned, they increase the runtime and often suffer from posterior collapse since early in training the approximate posterior contains little knowledge about $\vec{x}$ meaning that it is easy to minimise $D_{KL}$ which in turn reduces the gradient between the encoder and decoder making it difficult to escape this minima \cite{bowman2016generating}; in fact, for a sufficiently powerful generative distribution, this can occur even at optimum solutions \cite{Chen2017VariationalLossyAutoencoder}.
 Various methods to prevent posterior collapse have been proposed: by restricting the autoregressive network's receptive field to a small window, it is forced to use latents to capture global structure \cite{Chen2017VariationalLossyAutoencoder}; a mutual information term can be added to the loss to encourage high correlation between $\vec{x}$ and $\vec{z}$ \cite{zhao2019infovae}; encouraging the posterior to be diverse by controlling its geometry to evenly covering the data space, redundancy is reduced and latents are encouraged to learn global structure \cite{ma2019mae}.